 Last updated: December 2015

 There is a very low risk of corruption in the Japanese judicial system.
 Judicial independence is respected in practice (HRR 2014), courts operate fairly, and the rule of law is well-established (FitW 2015).
-Companies report that informal payments to obtain favourable judgements in court rarely occur (GCR 2015-2016).
+Companies report that informal payments to obtain favorable judgments in court rarely occur (GCR 2015-2016).
 Businesses find that the legal system is efficient in settling disputes and challenging regulations (GCR 2015-2016).
 Enforcing a contract takes 360 days on average, which is less than in other OECD countries (DB 2015).

-There are no reported cases of corruption in Japan's police force.
-The government has effective mechanisms to investigate and punish abuse and corruption, minimising risks of police impunity (HRR 2014).
+There are no reported cases of corruption in Japan’s police force.
+The government has effective mechanisms to investigate and punish abuse and corruption, minimizing risks of police impunity (HRR 2014).
 However, local public safety commissions allegedly suffer from a lack of independence or adequate authority over police agencies (HRR 2014).
 Surveyed companies find the police force is reliable in protecting business from crime (GCR 2015-2016).

-There is a very low risk of corruption and bribery for companies when acquiring licences and other public services in Japan.
+There is a very low risk of corruption and bribery for companies when acquiring licenses and other public services in Japan.
 Japan is ranked among the countries where informal payments and bribes in connection with public utilities occur the least (GCR 2015-2016).
 Companies should note that Japan has many regulations out of which business costs can arise (ICS 2015).
 Starting a business in Japan takes slightly longer than in other OECD countries and includes more procedures and costs (DB 2016).
 Foreign and national investors can consult the government website for information on setting up a business in Japan.

 There are no reported cases of corruption in Japan’s land administration.
 Property rights are among most well protected in the world (GCR 2015-2016).
 Registering property takes on average 13 days, while dealing with construction permits takes slightly longer than the OECD average but is less costly (DB 2016).